 Once you've subscribed, we'll send you a green sticker for your garden waste bin (to prove you have paid for the service in 2017) and a collection calendar.
 We will also add your details to our electronic system which is available in our collection vehicles.

-If you subscribe before 14 February 2017, we will issue your sticker, calendar and any new or additional bins in time for the first collections in March.
-If you subscribe after this date we'll issue your sticker, calendar and any new or additional bins as soon as we can, ready for the next available collection.
+If you subscribed before 14 February 2017, we will issue your sticker, calendar and any new or additional bins in time for the first collections in March/ April.
+If you subscribe now this date has passed we'll issue your sticker, calendar and any new or additional bins as soon as we can, ready for the next available collection.

 Write your address on the self-adhesive green bin sticker and fix it to the bin, directly underneath the handle.
 If your sticker gets damaged or lost, we'll replace it free of charge.
 Just contact us for a replacement.

 Keep your calendar of collection days to refer to throughout the year.
 It also tells you what you can put in the garden waste bin.
 Please note: your garden waste collection day in 2017 may not be on the same day as it was in 2016 and it may also be on a different day from your rubbish and recycling collections.

 It is important you only put garden waste in your bin to ensure your garden waste can be made into good quality compost.